Text: John 6:24-35

 life.
 Only human beings have, or are

-, more than one life.
+meant to have, more than one life.
 God intends that you and I have lives, plural.
 God intends that we have bodily life,

 characterized by breathing, thinking, and muscular activity.
 He gives us this life through our